-Most readers probably know Michael Sims best as the author of a series of critically acclaimed science books: Darwin’s Orchestra: An Almanac of Nature in History and the Arts; Adam’s Navel: A Natural and Cultural History of the Human Form, named New York Times Notable Book and a Library Journal Best Science Book; and Apollo’s Fire: A Day on Earth in Nature and Imagination, chosen as one of the Best Science Books of 2007 by National Public Radio.
+Most readers probably know Michael Sims best as the author of a series of critically acclaimed science books: Darwin’s Orchestra: An Almanac of Nature in History and the Arts; Adam’s Navel: A Natural and Cultural History of the Human Form, named a New York Times Notable Book and a Library Journal Best Science Book; and Apollo’s Fire: A Day on Earth in Nature and Imagination, chosen as one of the Best Science Books of 2007 by National Public Radio.
 He’s also just finished In the Womb: Animals, a companion piece to the National Geographic Channel’s documentary of the same name.

 But beyond his own writing, Sims is also a talented editor.
 After two previous anthologies for Penguin Classics — The Annotated Archy and Mehitabel and Arsene Lupin, Gentleman-Thief — Sims now offers up a third collection, debuting in bookstores this week.
 The Penguin Book of Gaslight Crime: Con Artists, Burglars, Rogues, and Scoundrels From the Time of Sherlock Holmes looks back to some of the great criminals of that bygone era — chief among them that most legendary of thieves, A.J.
 Raffles, but also Colonel Clay, Simon Carne. and Get-Rich-Quick Wallingford.
 In his introduction to the collection, Sims writes: